Everything You Need to Know About Slow Coffee | Complete Guide & Tips

 Recommended recipe for a Chemex:

-- Total extraction in 3 to 4 minutes
+- Complete extraction in 3 to 4 minutes

-Barista Tip: Use a slightly coarser Grind Type than for a V60 to prevent over-extraction.
+Barista tip: Use a Grind Type coarser Grind Type than Grind Type would for a V60 to prevent the extraction from taking too long.

-The AeroPress, invented in 2005 by Alan Adler, is a unique method combining immersion and pressure.
-It offers rapid extraction and allows for manipulation of several variables to achieve coffee with varied profiles.
+The AeroPress, invented in 2005 by Alan Adler, is a unique method that combines immersion and pressure.
+It offers a quick extraction and allows you to adjust various variables to achieve coffee with a wide range of flavor profiles.

 Classic recipe:

-17 g of coffee for 250 ml of water
+17 g of coffee per 250 ml of water

-Can be used with the inverted method for more body
+Can be used with the inverted method for a fuller body

-📌 Alternative: For a more intense version, use a 1:10 ratio and press more slowly.
-Find all our AeroPress recipes here.
+📌 Alternative: For a stronger brew, use a 1:10 ratio and press more slowly.
+Find all our Aeropress recipes here.

 The French Press: Simplicity and Rich Body

-The French Press (or plunger coffee maker) is one of the most accessible methods.
-It operates by full immersion, which allows it to retain all the oils and aromatic particles of the coffee.
+The French press (or plunger coffee maker) is one of the most accessible methods.
+It uses a full-brewing process, which preserves all the coffee’s oils and aromatic compounds.

 ✅ Why choose the French Press?